The 10 most beautiful Yule logs in Parisian luxury hotels in 2025

 The design, worthy of a work of art, poetically embodies the magic of winter.
 A blend of exceptional craftsmanship, noble ingredients and sweet memories, this log embodies Le Royal Monceau’s spirit of Christmas: chic, comforting and sensorial.

-Available in limited editions, this is one of the most eagerly awaited festive desserts in Paris this year.
+Available in limited editions, it is sure to be one of the most eagerly awaited festive desserts in Paris this year.
 To be enjoyed at the foot of the Christmas tree … or almost.

 “L’Astre d’Or” at La Réserve Paris: the Christmas star

-To celebrate its 10th anniversary, La Réserve Paris – Hôtel et Spa unveils an exceptional 2025 Yule log: “L’Astre d’Or”, imagined by pastry chef Jordan Talbot.
-Inspired by Nordic tales and the Belle Époque, this sparkling creation blends refinement, winter poetry and pastry excellence.
+To celebrate its 10th anniversary, La Réserve Paris – Hôtel et Spa unveils an exceptional 2025 Christmas log: “L’Astre d’Or”, imagined by pastry chef Jordan Talbot.
+Inspired by Nordic fairy tales and the Belle Époque, this sparkling creation blends refinement, winter poetry and pastry excellence.

 Find out more about the gourmet delights on offer at the hotel